-Sergio López Martínez is currently completing his PhD thesis in Historical Linguistics at the University of Oviedo, focusing on the interface syntax-information structure in Old English.
-He holds a degree in English Philology from the University of Oviedo and an MSc in English Language from the University of Edinburgh, where he was also a visiting research student in the summer of 2017.
-He spent a year teaching as a Language Lector at the University of Kent, and was recently awarded a Severo Ochoa scholarship.
+Sergio López Martínez (President) is currently completing his PhD thesis in Historical Linguistics at the University of Oviedo, focusing on the interplay between syntax and information structure in Old English.
+He holds a degree in English Philology from the University of Oviedo and an MSc in English Language from the University of Edinburgh.
+He spent a year teaching as a Language Lector at the University of Kent, and was a visiting researcher at the University of Edinburgh and at Radboud University Nijmegen.
+He was awarded a Severo Ochoa scholarship.

 Almudena Machado Jiménez (Vice-President) is currently working on her PhD thesis at the University of Jaén, where she works as a lecturer at the Department of English Philology.
 She holds a BA degree in English Studies (University of Jaén) and was awarded with the Bachelor’s Degree Extraordinary Prize.
 She also holds a MA in Teacher Training in Foreign Languages and a MA in English Studies with a specialisation in English Literatures and Cultures at the same university.
 In 2019, she was a visiting researcher at the SOAS University of London.
 Her research interests are gender studies, postcolonialism and utopian studies, particularly the notions of sisterhood and motherhood in contemporary feminist dystopias.